Ekranos/icinga-checks-ng/README.md

 # icinga-checks-ng

-Just some icinga checks I had or wanted to build or rebuild.
+Just some icinga checks I had to or wanted to build or rebuild.
 I try to stay compatible with older versions of these, but use at your own risk.

 Also there are basically no docs except the help messages.